 Spinal metastasis is common in patients with cancer.
-The spine is the third most common site for cancer cells to metastasis, following the lung and the liver.
-Approximately 5–30% of patients with systemic cancer will have spinal metastasis; some studies have estimated over 30–70% of patients with a primary tumor have spinal metastatic disease at autopsy.
+The spine is the third most common site for cancer cells to metastasize, following the lung and the liver.
+This amounts to 70% of all osseous metastases.
+Approximately 5–30% of patients with systemic cancer will have spinal metastasis; some studies have estimated that 30–70% of patients with a primary tumor have spinal metastatic disease at autopsy.
 Spinal metastases are slightly more common in men than in women and in adults aged 40–65 years than in others.
 Fortunately, only 10% of these patients are symptomatic, and approximately 94–98% of those patients present with epidural and/or vertebral involvement.
 Intradural extramedullary and intramedullary seeding of systemic cancer is unusual; they account for 5–6% and 0.5–1% of spinal metastases, respectively.

 Spread from primary tumors is mainly by the arterial route.
 Retrograde spread through the Batson plexus during Valsalva maneuver is postulated.
 Direct invasion through the intervertebral foramina can also occur.
 Besides the mass effect, an epidural mass can cause cord distortion, resulting in demyelination or axonal destruction.
 Vascular compromise produces venous congestion and vasogenic edema of the spinal cord, resulting in venous infarction and hemorrhage.